Popular Yacht Charter Company Offers New Way to See Brazil’s Stunning Coastline

 When it comes to vacationing in Brazil, there’s really no way to go wrong, whether you’re spending a long weekend on the sand in Rio de Janeiro, sailing up the Amazon River, or marveling at the wonders of Iguazú Falls.
 A number of cruise lines have upped their interest in the country, with visits to coastal cities like Rio and Salvador de Bahia.

-The Moorings is well known for its charters in the Caribbean, in particular the British Virgin Islands and other popular cruising grounds, including Puerto Rico.
+The Moorings is well known for its charters in the Caribbean, in particular the British Virgin Islands and other popular cruising grounds.
 But their new offer in Brazil’s Baia Carioca is the company’s first-ever foray into South America.
 They’re starting small, with a fleet of four yachts that can be rented either with an experienced crew or “bareboat,” meaning you’ll handle all the lines and plot your own course.
 The yachts, including custom-built boats from Beneteau, Delta, and Jeanneau, have either three or four cabins and can accommodate up to eight people.